CAMER1N/GEP-Optimization-Scenario/README.md

 ## Sets:

 Sets in this code are seen as specific scenarios.
 We can combine these sets to form a 5D array, which represent all possible scenarios.
-An example of this would be the scenario (i,j,k,l,m) where each digit is a given set.
+An example of this would be the scenario (i,j,k,l,m) where each variable is a given set.
 Given sets are listed below: